NU-RDS/rds25-palm-board/README.md

-# CAN Bus Testing for Palm Board
+# Encoder & CAN Bus Testing for Palm Board
 This is a platformio project for testing the palm board's CAN Bus and SPI Bus.

 ![palm_board](doc/palm_board.png)